 That’s one of the biggest reasons Google Voice users migrate to Quo — a virtual phone provider designed to help small businesses grow.
 We offer unlimited calls and texts to US and Canadian numbers and AI tools far beyond what you get with Google Voice.

-With Quo (formerly OpenPhone), you can:
+With Quo, you can:

 Quo also has dozens of other features that help your team save time while building customer relationships: